Blue Whale - 08/20 through 09/17

 Azores - 04/29 through 05/06

 Mingan Island Cetacean Study (MICS) is a non-profit research organization dedicated to ecological studies of marine mammals and marine ecosystems.
 Founded in 1979 by Richard Sears, MICS was the first organization to carry out extensive long-term research of cetaceans in the Gulf of St. Lawrence and first to carry out long-term studies of the endangered blue whale.
 The principal study area is along the Québec North Shore in the Mingan Island/Anticosti region, the Gaspe Peninsula and St Lawrence Estuary.

-In 1983, MICS expanded its research efforts to the Sea of Cortez, Baja California ( Mexico).
-More recently we have been carrying out fieldwork off Iceland and the Azores.
+More recently MICS has been carrying out fieldwork off Iceland and the Azores.
 We have also participated in cetacean research off New Zealand, New Caledonia, South Georgia (South Atlantic), Panama, Costa Rica, Greenland, and in the Gulf of Maine.